arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 Here is the basic usage:

-* Whenever you want to leave a breadcrumb, use `C-SPC (set-mark-command)`.
-Hit it twice: the first time it will start selecting text (in Emacs lingo: it will *activate the mark*).
-Here we don't want to select anything: we just want to write a position down in the history.
+* Whenever you want to leave a breadcrumb, hit twice `C-SPC (set-mark-command)`.
+Hit it twice.
   `C-SPC (set-mark-command)` updates the current mark and *pushes* the previous a value in the mark ring, in fact creating a history of positions.